bonny1992/informrr/README.md

 So feel like to contribute as you like!

+### Vagrant
+I still haven't tested this with Vagrant, sorry.

 # Final thoughs
 I wrote this as I grew tired of the too many notifications I received when using Sonarr and Radarr, I hope you will find this useful too, even if it's not exactly polished or even...
 Good!